AlaskanTuna/energy-data-logger/USER_MANUAL.md

 ### 3.1 Viewing and Analyzing Data
 The web dashboard provides several tools for working with your data:
 - **View Data:** Lists all logged CSV files and allows you to download them.
-- **Analyze Data:** Select a file to view a full statistical summary (min, max, mean, etc.) for all recorded parameters.
+- **Analyze Data:** Select a file to view a full statistical summary (min, max, mean, etc.) for all recorded parameters, as well as viewing the consumption data for every cumulative parameters (e.g. Total Active Energy).
 - **Visualize Data:** Select a file to generate plots of the data over time.
 You can choose from pre-defined categories or create a custom plot by selecting specific parameters.

 ### 3.2 Changing Settings
-The default settings the logger will poll the meter with are:
+The default Modbus settings the logger will poll the meter with are:
 - `LOG_INTERVAL`: 900 (15 minutes)
 - `MODBUS_SLAVE_ID`: 1
 - `BAUDRATE`: 9600